bcgov/citz-dss-dbumt/backend/README.md

 ## Commands

-These commands can be found and edited in this folder `citz-dss-dbumt/backend`.
-To use the commands as shown below run with `npm run <command>`.
+These commands can be found and edited in this folder `citz-dss-dbumt/backend/package.json`.
+To use the commands as shown below run with `npm run <Command>`.

 | Command    | Description                                                              |
 | ---------- | ------------------------------------------------------------------------ |